carolus4/carolus4.github.io/_posts/2024-03-31-Being-Comfortably-Uncomfortable.md

 ---
 layout: post
-title: "Reflections on Discomfort and Growth"
+title: "Discomfort and Growth"
 excerpt: "Let's be deliberate about the discomfort in our lives.
-What's the optimal threshold for discomfort that sustainably fuels growth?
-How to find motivation for staying uncomfortable?
-And how should we manage the risks of over doing it?"
+What's the optimal threshold for discomfort that sustainably fuels growth?"
 image: "/images/list-page/discomfort-and-growth.webp"

 ---